 No matter the time of year, it’s always time for a Sunday roast.
 Providing it’s Sunday, of course.
 We’ve spent most of the winter hunting out the very best in and around Manchester, and it’s no spoiler to say we’ve found some of the best around, either through word of mouth or first-person sampling.
 And there’s even more lined up, so keep checking back for the latest Sunday roast news, hot off the press.

 We have all different kinds, from the very traditional – here’s looking at you, Black Friar – to glorious mash-ups of cuisines at top-tier venues like Nam and Ashas.

-So stick a marker on your calendar for this Sunday and prepare for that most British of meals.
+So clear the next few Sundays from your calendar and get booking.
 Manchester has some of the finest roast dinners in the North, and we’re here to help you discover the one that’s most up your street.